core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Pairwise keys are discarded after group rekeying.

+* Signature mode renamed to group mode.

 * Pairwise Flag bit renamed as Group Protection Flag bit, set to 1 in group mode, set to 0 in pairwise mode.

 * By default, sender sequence numbers and replay windows are not reset upon group rekeying.

+* An endpoint implementing only a silent server does not support the pairwise mode.

 * Pairwise mode moved to the document body.